-Monica Barra holds a Ph.D. in Cultural Anthropology from the Graduate Center at the City University of New York.
-Dr. Barra is an assistant professor in the area of Race and Environment at the School of the Earth, Ocean, and Environment and Department of Anthropology and is a faculty affiliate in African American Studies.
+Monica Patrice Barra holds a Ph.D. in Cultural Anthropology from the Graduate Center at the City University of New York.
+Dr. Barra joined the University of South Carolina in 2018 as an assistant professor in the area of Race and Environment at the School of the Earth, Ocean, and Environment and Department of Anthropology and is a faculty affiliate in African American Studies and Department of Geography.

 - Science and Technology Studies

 - Decolonial Geographies: Theory and Methods